Hesamedin2010/IoT-Platform-for-Elderly-Health-Monitoring/README.md

 **Running the Components**
 1. Start the Wearable Device Simulation:
 `python WearableDevice.py`

-2. Start the ThingSpeak Adaptor:
-`python ThingSpeakAdaptor.py`
+data will be published

 3. Start the Telegram Bot:
 `python SmartHealthTelegram.py`
+alerts will be sent to the Telegram bot (@piricheck_bot)

+4. Start the ThingSpeak Adaptor:
+`python ThingSpeakAdaptor.py`
+data will be sent and visualized on ThingSpeak

 **Directory Structure**